awertnex/heaven-hell_continuum/README.md

   <img src="resources/logo/128x128.png" alt="Heaven-Hell Continuum">
 </h1>

-**a voxel game/engine written in C99, with minimal library usage if any.**
+**a voxel game/engine written in C99, with minimal dependencies if any.**

 ## Download (unzip and launch)